3 Preparation Techniques That Yield Near-Perfect Scores

 It's no secret that your school district's gifted programs are highly selective.

-That's why preparing 1-4 months for the CogAT Exam is not enough if you want your child to score above the 95th percentile, which happens to be a qualifying score for most gifted programs.
+That's why preparing 3-4 months for the CogAT Exam is highly suggested if you want your child to score above the 95th percentile, which happens to be a qualifying score for most gifted programs.

 The CogAT Exam is comprised of 3 subjects that assess cognitive thinking.

-Students who score above the 95th percentile on the CogAT, typically spend 1-month learning and perfecting each subject, alongside spending an additional 3 months practicing those subjects at a higher level.
+Students who score above the 95th percentile on the CogAT, typically spend 1-month learning and perfecting each subject.

 This is because gifted programs use a rigorous curriculum that exceeds the standard curriculum by one grade level, and so they admit students that are capable of performing well on advanced problems, as well as at-standard problems.

-Your child should spend at least 6 months preparing for the CogAT Exam if they intend on qualifying for a gifted program.
+Your child should should spend a solid amount of time on CogAT preparation if they intend on qualifying for a gifted program.

 Tip #2: Using Strategies When Preparing